Bilateral Brief on India-China Cultural Relations

 As a mark of the historical civilizational contact between India and China, India constructed a Buddhist temple in Luoyang, Henan Province, inside the White Horse Temple complex which was said to have been built in honour of the Indian monks KashyapaMatanga and Dharmaratna.
 The temple was inaugurated in May 2010 by President PratibhaPatil during her visit to China.
 Besides this, in February 2007, the Xuanzang memorial was inaugurated at Nalanda.
 In June 2008, joint stamps were released, one stamp depicting the Mahabodhi temple at Bodhgaya and the other depicting the White Horse temple at Luoyang.
 In order to further academic exchanges, a Centre for Indian studies was set up in Peking University in 2003.
 Chairs of Indian Studies/Hindi have also been established in Shenzhen University, Jinan University, Fudan University, Guangdong University and in Shanghai International Studies University.

 Yoga is becoming increasingly popular in China.
 China was one of the co-sponsors to the UN resolution designating June 21 as the International Day of Yoga.
 During the visit of Prime Minister Narendra Modi to China in May 2015, a Yoga-Taichi performance in the world heritage site of Temple of Heaven was witnessed by Premier Li Keqiang and the Prime Minister.
 During the same visit, an agreement was signed to establish a Yoga College in Kunming, Yunnan Province.
 Since then it has been celebrated on grand scale every year with enthusiastic participation be the Chinese people.
 In June 2017, a successful Yoga@Great Wall event was organized at the Juyongguan section of the Great Wall.
 Minister of State for External Affairs Gen. (Dr) VK Singh (Retd) attended the event.
-This year marking the full membership of India at SCO, a Yoga event was organized at the SCO Headquarters in Beijing.
+Yoga Day celebration has touched multiple major cities of China such as Wuhan, Qingdao, Guilin, Luoyang etc.

 The 2nd International Conference of Indologists-2016 was successfully held at Shenzhen from 11-13 November 2016.
 The Conference saw participation of more than 75 Indologists from world over including China, Germany, Thailand, Chile and India.
 An exhibition of Gupta Art, titled "Across the Silk Road: Gupta Sculptures and their Chinese Counterparts, 400-700 CE" featuring 56 sculptures gathered from 09 museums in India was held in different cities of China in 2016-17.